Office of Data Analytics, Institutional Research and Effectiveness (DIRE)

 Student Achievement at Morehouse College

-Morehouse College identifies, evaluates, and publishes goals and outcomes for student achievement appropriate to the College’s mission, the nature of the students it serves, and the programs offered.
-In response to SACSCOC’s August 15,2018, request to member institutions to identify a self-selected undergraduate student completion metric, the College selected IPEDS 4-year (100% standard time to program completion) and 6-year graduation rates (150% standard time to program completion).
+Morehouse College identifies, evaluates, and publishes goals and outcomes for student achievement appropriate to its mission, the nature of the students it serves, and the programs offered.
+In response to SACSCOC’s August 15, 2018 request to member institutions, to identify a self-selected undergraduate student completion metric, the College selected IPEDS 4-year (100% standard time to program completion) and 6-year (150% standard time to program completion) graduation rates.
 Graduation rate serves as only one of the College’s three measures to document student achievement.
-In total, the College has identified the following three measures: retention rates, graduation rates, and post-baccalaureate placement to document student success.
+In total, the College has identified the following measures: retention rates, graduation rates, and post-baccalaureate placement to document student success.

 Morehouse is committed to developing men with disciplined minds who lead lives of leadership and service.
-The 2021-2026 strategic plan elevates this mission by prioritizing goals to ensure the success of its graduates.
+The 2021-2026 strategic plan elevates this mission by prioritizing goals to ensure graduates’ success.
 These goals are organized under four strategic themes, and each of the College’s student achievement measures aligns directly with the institution’s mission and strategic themes.

 The College consistently evaluates its Strategic Plan metric attainment and student achievement measures.
 The Office of Strategy and Planning manages the formal evaluation of the College’s strategic plan.
 Concurrently, the Office of Data Analytics, Institutional Research and Effectiveness (DIRE) annually monitors efforts toward student achievement through operational planning and publication of the College’s Factbook.